DevExpress-Examples/winforms-pivotgrid-hide-totals-customcellvalue/Readme.md

-# How to Handle the CustomValueCell Event to Hide Row and Column Totals
+# How to Handle the CustomValueCell Event to Hide Row Totals

 This example demonstrates how to use the [CustomCellValue](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CustomCellValue) event to hide field's row totals and grand totals.
-When field values are collapsed, the totals are hidden as well.
+When field values are collapsed, the totals remain hidden.

 ![screenshot](./images/screenshot.png)